TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 where `<integer value>` is an integer, and `<true or false>` is either `true` or `false`.

 `offset` refers to the maximum water depth to check for.
-For example, `"offset": -4` succeeds if water is less than 4 blocks deep. `offset` should almost always be a negative value.
-0 and positive values are allowed, but they still will only place blocks underneath the water, and will be functionally identical to a value of -1 (unless `surface_depth_multiplier` is set to a negative enough value to counteract it).
+For example, `"offset": -4` succeeds if water is 4 blocks deep or less. `offset` should almost always be 0 or a negative value.
+Positive values are allowed, but they still will only place blocks underneath the water, and will be functionally identical to a value of 0 (unless `surface_depth_multiplier` is set to a negative enough value to counteract it).

 `surface_depth_multiplier` works exactly the same as in the `y_above` condition— it creates variation based on surface noise.
 Here, positive values are added to `offset`, decreasing its absolute value and thus the maximum depth, allowing the block to generate in shallower water.
 Negative values are subtracted from `offset`, increasing its absolute value and maximum depth, allowing the block to generate in deeper water.
 As with `y_above`, positive and negative integers of the same absolute value will cause equal amounts of variation, just one shifts upwards and one downwards.
 A value of zero leads to no variation at all.

 Also like in `y_above`, `add_stone_depth`, when set to `true`, moves up to the nearest surface and checks for the maximum water depth there.
 You'll usually want this set to `true`; when it's set to `false` the game will still check for water at the nearest surface, but it won't take into consideration whether the block in question itself is actually submerged or not.
-So, when `add_stone_depth` is set to `false`, you can run into situations where you have shallow water, a few blocks of the block to place in shallow water/on dry land underneath that, and *then* blocks to be placed in deep water all the way until you reach another surface… A lot of the time, the `water` condition is used in combination with several other surface rules, such that this field doesn't actually matter (which I think is why it's so often set to `false` in vanilla world generation), and there are some use cases where someone would actively want this set to `false`, though I myself can't think of any.
+So, when `add_stone_depth` is set to `false`, you can run into situations where you have shallow water, a few blocks of the block to place in shallow water/on dry land underneath that, and *then* blocks to be placed in deep water all the way until you reach another surface… A lot of the time, the `water` condition is used in combination with several other surface rules, such that this field doesn't actually matter (which I think is why it's so often set to `false` in vanilla world generation; or maybe setting it to `false` reduces lag), and there are some use cases where someone would actively want this set to `false`, though I myself can't think of any.
 If you don't know whether to set this to `true` or `false`, I would recommend setting it to `true`.

 (For those interested, the exact calculation used by this condition is `y + (addStoneDepth ? stoneDepthAbove : 0) >= waterHeight + offset + surfaceDepth * surfaceDepthMultiplier`, and it succeeds when there is *not* a fluid.
 Thank you to jacobsjo for providing this and for explaining this entire surface rule to me.)